saberland/saber/packages/saber-plugin-netlify-redirect/README.md

 # saber-plugin-netlify-redirect

-Generates `_redirects` file for redirecting '/:page' to '/:page.html' and redirecting routes set with `pages.createRedirect` in `saber-node.js` on Netlify.
+Automatically generate or update `_redirects` file in your public folder for [Netlify](https://www.netlify.com/docs/redirects/).

 ## Install